Orbital Pumping Incorporating Both Orbital Angular Momentum and Position

+where $G_L^\pm=(G^{1,0}_z \pm G^{0,-1}_z)/2$.
+Here, $j_z^{\rm OAM}$ and $j_z^{\rm OAP}$ are the operator expressions of OAM and OAP currents, respectively.
+According to Eq.~(\ref{OAM_2}), the OAM pumping consists of a DC component carrying $L_y$ and first-harmonic ($\omega$) ones carrying $L_x,L_z$, which is analogous to the spin pumping.
+On the other hand, the OAP pumping [Eq.~(\ref{OAP_2})] consists of the first-harmonic components carrying $\{L_y,L_z\},\{L_x,L_y\}$ and the {\it second}-harmonic ($2\omega$) ones carrying $\{L_z,L_x\}$ and $L_z^2-L_x^2$.
+This difference may be utilized to distinguish the orbital pumping from the spin pumping.
+As a side remark, the second-harmonic signal generated by orbital pumping is a linear response, which is conceptually different from nonlinear phenomena like the Suhl instability~\cite{anderson1955,suhl1957,suhl1958}, and thus experimentally distinguishable.

-Next, we examine orbital pumping in a more realistic situation, where the degeneracy of orbitals is lifted by crystal fields.
-We adopt a $sp3$ tight-binding model in a simple cubic lattice.
-With $sp$ hybridization, the orbital nature of eigenstates varies with the crystal momentum.
-Such variation (called orbital texture) is common in real materials~\cite{ko2020,Han2023CAP}.
+Next, we numerically examine orbital pumping in a more realistic situation in the sense that the degeneracy of three $p$-orbitals is lifted by crystal fields.
+We adopt a $sp3$ tight-binding model in a simple cubic lattice with nearest-neighbor hopping.
+We assume that all energy bands near the Fermi energy have $p$-character, so the model describes a $p$-orbital system.
+Still, the introduction of an $s$-character band located above the Fermi energy allows for the generalization of the model to a more realistic situation, where real orbital eigenstates vary with crystal momentum (orbital texture) through $sp$ hybridization~\cite{ko2020,Han2023CAP}.
+See \cite{supple} for further details of the model.

-We consider the same ${\bf M}(t)$ oscillation as above and calculate numerically the pumped orbital current using the linear response theory in the adiabatic limit (see Supplementary Materials (SM) for details~\cite{supple}).
-We find that all of the orbital currents predicted by Eqs.~(\ref{OAM_2}) and (\ref{OAP_2}) are pumped by the ${\bf M}(t)$ oscillation, although additional types of orbital currents are also pumped.
-Figure~\ref{fig:2} presents some of the numerical results: DC OAM current ($j_z^{L_y,{\rm DC}}$), DC OAP current ($j_z^{\{L_z,L_x\},{\rm DC}}$) [Fig.~\ref{fig:2}(a)], and second-harmonic OAM current ($j_z^{L_y}(t)$), second-harmonic OAP current ($j_z^{\{L_z,L_x\}}(t)$) [Fig.~\ref{fig:2}(b)].
-We note that the DC OAP current and the second-harmonic OAM current are unexpected from the analytic theory [Eqs.~(\ref{OAM_2}) and (\ref{OAP_2})].
-We attribute these unexpected orbital currents to the fact that the crystal field splitting can convert OAM current to OAP current, and vice versa~\cite{han2022}.
-Note that the relatively short decay length of orbital currents in NM1 [Fig.~\ref{fig:2}(a)] arises from the orbital characters of the band structure used in our model.
-It increases with decreasing the orbital splitting~\cite{go2023}, as demonstrated in SM~\cite{supple}.
+For the same $\vec{M}(t)$ given above, we calculate numerically the pumped orbital current using the linear response theory in the adiabatic limit (see \cite{supple}).
+The calculation confirms that all of the orbital currents predicted by Eqs.~(\ref{OAM_2}) and (\ref{OAP_2}) are pumped by the ${\bf M}(t)$ oscillation.
+Figure~\ref{fig:2} presents some of the numerical results: DC OAM current ($j_z^{L_y,{\rm DC}}$) [Fig.~\ref{fig:2}(a)] and second-harmonic OAP current ($j_z^{\{L_z,L_x\}}(t)$) [Fig.~\ref{fig:2}(b)].
+It is worth mentioning that OAP pumping currents are comparable in magnitude to OAM pumping currents (Fig.~\ref{fig:2}).
+Onsager reciprocity then implies that the orbital torque by OAP injection may be comparable to the conventional orbital torque by OAM injection.
+In addition, we find pumping of orbital currents that are absent in Eqs.~(\ref{OAM_2}) and (\ref{OAP_2}).
+For instance, the OAM (OAP) current has an unexpected second-harmonic (DC) component [Fig.~\ref{fig:2}(b)].
+This is a result of the inclusion of the crystal field splitting, which can convert OAM current to OAP current and vice versa~\cite{han2022}.